remix-run/remix/docs/pages/templates.md

 npx create-remix@latest --template https://github.com/remix-run/examples/tree/main/basic
 ```

-### `--template`

-The template option can be any of the following values:

-- A GitHub username/repo combo (e.g. `remix-run/blues-stack`)
-- The URL of a GitHub repository, or directory within it (e.g. `https://github.com/remix-run/examples/tree/main/basic`)
-- A URL to a tarball (e.g. `https://example.com/remix-stack.tar.gz`)
-- A file path to a directory on disk (e.g. `/my/remix-stack`)
-- A path to a tarball on disk (e.g. `/my/remix-stack.tar.gz`)
-- A file URL (e.g. `file:///Users/michael/remix-stack.tar.gz`)

-Additionally, if your stack is in a private GitHub repo, you can pass a GitHub token via the `--token` cli flag:
+Additionally, if your template is in a private GitHub repo, you can pass a GitHub token via the `--token` option:

 ```sh
 npx create-remix@latest --template your-private/repo --token yourtoken